h4ckyou/h4ckyou.github.io/posts/ctf/ICC25/writeup.md

 So instead of overwriting the got to `system`, i overwrote it to `gets`

+Doing that, we get an unbounded overflow into the got of the `libhoard` library

 Luckily `xxfree@got` was before `xxmalloc@got`
 <img width="1920" height="943" alt="image" src="https://github.com/user-attachments/assets/69e7d994-1815-433b-b430-6afbb2b4288f" />